SalusaSecondus/CryptoGotchas/domain_separation.md

 If you are doing two different things, you should use two different keys.
 (They might be derived from single source.)
-This alone protrects you from many things.
+This alone protects you from many things.

 Examples:
 - TLS uses different keys for each direction of traffic.